vedgy/venturous/README.md

 ## Introduction

-<b>Venturous</b> is a GUI wrapper, which uses media player's
+<b>Venturous</b> is a GUI wrapper that uses media player's
 command line interface.
 Currently only Audacious media player is supported, but adding support for other players should be quite simple.

 Venturous is built around one feature, which is missing in most (maybe even all) media players: user-defined items for random playback.
-This feature is especially useful for grouping separate tracks, which are actually parts of one composition.
+This feature is especially useful for grouping separate tracks that are actually parts of one composition.
 For example parts of classical music compositions (movements) are often distributed as separate tracks.
 It is usually desirable to listen to movements in succession and in a proper order.